cagarweyne/es2015/readme.md

 ##Sets

 Like Maps and WeakMaps, Sets are a new data structure introduced in ES6, to understand why we need Sets in the first place, let's first go back to JS Arrays and see some of the limitations that lead to Sets being added to ES6.

+###Limitations with Array

 As you know Arrays in JS are simple and easy to use, however one thing that they don't do is enforce uniqueness in the elments that they hold.
 This means that you can have duplicate entries in an array in JS.
 So the following array in JS is perfectly fine:

 ```javascript
 let cars = ['Audi', 'Ford', 'Audi', 'Mercedes', 'VW'];